 Before we cut out our second curtain piece we’ll want to cut out the waste from the bottom of it from when we were aligning the curtain pieces.

 Once done we can now cut out the top part of the second curtain.
 Be sure to write “Top” on the top of the new curtain as we did before.
-Both curtain pieces should both be identical in size and both feature the same pattern match.
-These are now ready for the next step, sewing.
+Both pinned curtain pieces should both be identical in size and both feature the same pattern match.
+These are now ready for the next and more interesting step, machine sewing.

 One side of the selvedge on this fabric is plain so a single turn is all that’s needed here.

 Sew the selvedge from the top of the curtain.
 Turning this single selvedge is easy.
 Continue sewing until you reach the bottom.

 The opposite side has text and colour charts so we’ll want to conceal those.
 To do that, we’ll need to use a double hem.
 A double hem is a fold once and fold again.
 Sew this double hem to the bottom of the curtain.
 Once you have sewn the hem, put the curtain piece to one side.

 Now we need to sort out the curtain heading tape.
 Here we have used a standard 3″ tape.
 This is what we'll use to attach the curtains to the rail (curtain track) or curtain rod.

 Pull the cords loose, tying them with a knot.

 Now we’ll start securing the tape to the curtain, make sure you have the top of the curtain piece.
 Lay the curtain tape flat along the top of the curtain with around 1/4″ overlapping the top of curtain fabric as shown in the photo.
 For a nicer edge, turn in the end of the heading tape.

 If you don’t feel confident at keeping the tape and curtain straight, you can pin them together before sewing.